2020 Vault Rankings

 Summer Associate Offers:

-The firm says: "Because many of our summer associates obtain judicial clerkships, formal offers are only extended after the clerks receive permission from judges to request offers.
+The firm says: "Because many of Williams & Connolly’s summer associates obtain judicial clerkships, formal offers are only extended after the clerks receive permission from judges to request offers.
 Typically, all summer associates who request offers are welcomed for permanent employment.”

 No. of Summer Associates: